uselagoon/lagoon/docs/docker-images/nodejs.md

             lagoon.persistent.size: 500Mi
         ports:
         # local development only
-            # this exposes the port 3000 with a random local port - find it with docker-compose port node 3000
+            # this exposes the port 3000 with a random local port
+            # find it with `docker-compose port node 3000`
             - "3000"
         volumes:
         # local development only